kamehame-ha/nuxt-virtual-linux-shell/README.md

 ![command-with-cd](images/command-cd-2.png)

-With `go-back` mode shell will simpy return to the prevoius folder
+With `go-back` mode shell will simply return to the previous folder

 ```ts
 cmd: {